muriarty1893/dataPull/README.md

-# CEN 411 - Introduction to Data Mining Final Project Data Parser Code
+# CEN 411 - Introduction to Data Mining Final Project Scraper App

 A modular, well-structured scraper for collecting laptop details from Trendyol.com to be used for machine learning price prediction.